CloudLabs-MCW/MCW-Enterprise-class-networking/Hands-on lab/ex8.md

 ## Lab objectives

-In this lab, you will perform following tasks:
+In this lab, you will perform the following tasks:

 - Create a virtual machine to validate connectivity
 - Configure routing for simulated 'on-premises' to Azure traffic